Cranston Academy: Monster Zone: Development

 Bob Barlen and Cal Brunker have been attached to write the film's screenplay.
 The pair have previously written and directed films such as Escape from Planet Earth and The Nut Job 2: Nutty by Nature.
 The film's animation is handled by DNEG and Prime Focus World.

 Casting

-On 1 November 2019, British actor, Jamie Bell, and Australian actress, Ruby Rose have joined the film's lead voice cast.
-Jason Moring, the CEO of Double Dutch International, has stated that, "[we're] big fans of Jamie and Ruby.
+On November 1, 2019, British actor Jamie Bell, and Australian actress Ruby Rose joined the film's lead voice cast.
+Jason Moring, the CEO of Double Dutch International, has stated that "[we're] big fans of Jamie and Ruby.
 They're incredible actors with a truly wide inclusive fan base."
-For the Spanish dubbed version, telenovela actor Polo Morín, television host Natalia Téllez, and comedian Edson Zuñiga have lend their voices in the lead roles.
+For the Spanish-dubbed version, telenovela actor Polo Morín, television host Natalia Téllez, and comedian Edson Zuñiga have lent their voices to the lead roles.

 Release

-The film was initially planned for release on 1 November 2019 in Mexico, but has been postponed.
-It was first released in theaters in Portugal on 12 March 2020.
-It was eventually released in Mexico on 26 June 2020, distributed by Videocine and titled Escuela de miedo ("School of Fear" in Spanish).
+The film was initially planned for release on November 1, 2019 in Mexico, but has been postponed.
+It was first released in theaters in Portugal on March 12, 2020.
+It was eventually released in Mexico on June 26, 2020, distributed by Videocine and titled Escuela de miedo ("School of Fear" in Spanish).

+Box office

+In Mexico, the film has grossed MX$2.4 million pesos ($0.13 million USD) in 8 weeks of its theatrical run.